epiliper/rumina/README.md

 ---
 The `input` to `rumina` can be a file or a directory; if a directory, all BAM files within (excluding pipeline products) are processed.

+RUMINA will write output BAM files and reports to an output directory (`rumina_output` by default), which can be specified with `--outdir`.
+Output BAM files will be sorted and indexed.

 ###  Arguments
 :small_blue_diamond: = mandatory, no default